Skip to content

 Enter the docker pull command

 5. Optional: You can add a custom domain or use the domain provided by Scarf Gateway.
+If you choose to create a custom domain, you will need to CNAME your custom domain to the domain provided by Scarf Gateway.

 6. Click the Submit button to be redirected to a success screen with some additional information as to what you can do next.